plblum/jivs/docs/assets/Learning-Diagram-Specifications.md

 ### Relationships

-* ValueHostsManager invokes a validation callback.
+* `ValueHostsManager` reports an overall validation change through a callback.
-* Application Code responds to the callback.
+* Application Code receives that change.
 * Application Code updates the Validation Summary.

 ### Emphasis

 * This is the manager-level counterpart to the field-level callback diagram.
+* `Application Code` is intentionally generic.
+* Later learning material expands this responsibility into a form **Dispatcher Function** and form-level **Presentation Functions**.
+* Do not add those later implementation concepts to this diagram unless the end-user diagram changes.
+* The Validation Summary is one possible consumer of overall `ValidationState`.
+* Other form-level consumers can include Submit / Save Controls and application-specific UI.
-* The `ValueHostsManager` reports the change; it does not know about or render the Validation Summary.
+* The `ValueHostsManager` reports state; it does not know about or render the Validation Summary.
-* Keep callback signatures and error enumeration out of the diagram.
+* Keep callback signatures, `IssueFound` details, DOM lookup, and presentation mechanics outside the diagram.
-* The Validation Summary is one possible consumer of overall validation state.
-* Application code may also use overall Validation State for other decisions, such as whether an action remains available.
-* Keep presentation framework agnostic.
+* Keep the presentation framework agnostic.

 ### Reader takeaway

-The `ValueHostsManager` reports overall validation changes, and application code decides how those changes are represented to the user, such as through a Validation Summary.
+The `ValueHostsManager` reports overall validation changes to application code, which decides how form-level UI should respond.

 ### Current representation